 Being a small borough, Armagh does not have a public transit system used by locals to get to and from work.

-The education level of Armagh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.75% of adults 25 and older in Armagh have a college degree.
+In terms of college education, Armagh is nearly on par with the US average for all cities of 21.84%: 18.75% of adults 25 and older in Armagh have a bachelor's degree or advanced degree.

 The per capita income in Armagh in 2022 was $38,238, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $152,952 for a family of four.
 However, Armagh contains both very wealthy and poor people as well.